-The model supplied uses the abstract concept of a "playable element" $(Playable)^2$, which can be a complete game, an area within the game, etc. This is a fairly high-level abstraction, meaning that for a program element to be "playable", it must be able to :
+The toolkit supplied (game-engine), uses the abstract concept of a "playable element" (Playable of the sub-package engine).
+A Playable can be a complete game, an area within the game, etc. This is a fairly high-level abstraction, meaning that for a program element to be "playable", it must be able to :